iHeartDogs is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no extra cost to you.

-Dr. Justin Shmalberg is a certified Veterinary Nutritionist with a long list of credentials.
+Dr. Justin Shmalberg is a Board Certified Veterinary Nutritionist with a long list of credentials.
 He is a clinical associate professor at the University of Florida, cofounder of Integrative Veterinary Innovations, and Chief Nutrition Officer at Nom Nom.
 Dr. Shmalberg has fully digested the FDA reports on DCM and indicated some key takeaways to advise his clients, which we are happy to share with you.

 What is DCM?

 DCM is a condition characterized by poor contraction of the heart muscle, which can lead to heart failure, a potentially fatal condition.
 DCM is usually tied to a genetic predisposition but deficiency of the amino acid taurine is known to cause a potentially reversible form of atypical DCM.

 In his detailed analysis of the FDA reports, Dr. Shmalberg underscored that there hasn’t yet been a proven link between diet and DCM.
 Further, if diet is the cause we do not know what part of the diet or diet-pet interaction is to blame.

 Above all, Dr. Shmalberg recommends remaining calm as information becomes available.
 Bear in mind that the vast majority of pets are fed many of the diets indicated without any reported DCM.
 There simply is not sufficient information to make conclusions about specific ingredients, brands, or types of food.
 That being said, a big enough red flag has been raised to validate taking some precautionary steps to avoid potential heartbreak due to illness.